sreelakshmi22-pj/Heart-Disease-Prediction-/README.md

 # Heart-Disease-Prediction-
 Heart disease prediction using linear regression models the relationship between patient health factors (age, cholesterol, blood pressure, etc.) and a continuous risk score.
 It helps identify patterns and estimate disease likelihood, supporting early detection and preventive healthcare decisions through data-driven analysis.
+Developed a predictive analytics solution to assess heart disease risk using patient health data.Executed end-to-end data preprocessing, including data cleaning, transformation, and encoding using Pandas and NumPy.
+Performed in-depth EDA with Seaborn and Matplotlib to identify key risk factors and  feature correlations.
+Applied feature engineering techniques to improve data quality and model readiness.
+Built and evaluated a baseline Linear Regression model, laying the foundation for advanced classification models.